davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/afterDogsCombat.md

 "To the tower," {{playerName}} replied.
 {{/if-has-not-flag}}
 {{else}}
-"To that tower thing," the minister said, trying to keep up with them.
+"To that tower thing," the minister said, trying to keep up with her.
 {{/if-has-not-flag}}